 Aortic stenosis can have different levels of severity such as mild, severe, and critical.
 When the level of stenosis is considered severe or critical, an intervention needs to be performed immediately to allow blood to go to the body.
 Some patients with aortic valve defects also have an enlarged aortic annulus.
 The annulus is a fibrous ring between the left ventricle and the aorta, where the aortic valve is seated.
 If the annulus is enlarged, the aortic valve cusps have difficulty meeting, and the valve may become regurgitant (leaky).

 Aortic Valve Stenosis

 Children with mild or even moderate aortic stenosis usually do not have symptoms.
 If symptoms occur, they may include:

 If the left ventricle is an adequate size, the obstruction across the aortic valve may be relieved by an interventional cardiac catheterization procedure.
-The procedure involves placing a balloon across the valve and blowing it up.
+The procedure involves placing and then inflating a balloon across the valve.
 This dilates the valve narrowing and is called balloon valvuloplasty.